baldengineer/bit-preserve/Apple/Apple IIe/Apple IIe (NTSC) - 050-0051-D/readme.md

     * RP2 - 10 pin, on pages 1 & 2
     * PR3 - 10 pin, all on page 3
 * Determine approach for decoupling caps on page 4.
-* What is SA1 on page 2 - part of audio circuit, not fitted on every board photo I could find.
 * Unclear text:
     * Page 1:
         * Net label UPSYNC